jeffreycwitt/pl339/docs/09-exam.md

   * How do Marx's "Ruling" ideas explain the power of media and it's associated values?

 * Communication Modalities
-  * What different kinds of characteristics do communication systems display?
+  * What different kinds of characteristics (modalities) do communication systems display?
 Can you give some examples?

 * Orality and Literacy
   * Why does "Plato" praise the "living" text of speech?
 How does this fit his "goals" for knowledge?